Chimy Ávila

-Luis Ezequiel "Chimy" Ávila (born 6 February 1994) is an Argentine professional footballer who plays as a forward for La Liga club Real Betis.
+Luis Ezequiel "Chimy" Ávila (born 6 February 1994) is an Argentine professional footballer who plays as a forward for Independiente.

 Club career

 Tiro Federal

 Born in Rosario, Santa Fe, Ávila played for Tiro Federal as a youth, also having a short spell at RCD Espanyol in 2010.
 He made his first team debut for the former on 18 October 2010 at the age of just 16, coming on as a second-half substitute for Gastón Meinicocci in a 0–2 Primera B Nacional away loss against Almirante Brown.

 Ávila scored his first goal on 11 June 2011, netting his team's second in a 3–1 away win over Ferro Carril Oeste, as his side was already relegated.
 He did not establish himself as a regular starter for the side in the following seasons, as the club competed in the Torneo Argentino A.

 In February 2013, Ávila was dismissed by the club after being accused of theft.
 He stayed nearly two years without playing football, working as a bricklayer.
 He was declared innocent only in 2018.